By Dr. Mercola

 'New Drugs Are Not the Answer to Ebola,' Infectious Diseases Expert Says

 Meanwhile, common-sense basics like hygiene, nutrition, vitamin D, and intravenous vitamin C are overlooked.
-Thomas E. Levy, MD, JD recently published an article24 addressing potential Ebola remedies, noting that vitamin C may be of particular importance:
+Thomas E. Levy, MD, JD recently published an article24 addressing potential Ebola remedies, noting that massive doses of vitamin C may be of particular importance:

 "To date, not a single virus has been tested that is not inactivated (killed) by a large enough dose of vitamin C (ascorbic acid)...
 A primary way in which vitamin C destroys viruses, or sets them up for destruction by the immune system, is by activating the 'Fenton reaction.'
 In a nutshell, this reaction can proceed inside the virus, inside cells in which viruses are replicating, and on the surfaces of the viruses themselves.